-Exclusive: Made in Texas: Apple's A5 iPhone chip
+EXCLUSIVE: Made in Texas: Apple's A5 iPhone chip

 Apple relies on its main contract manufacturer for gadgets, Foxconn, to assemble them, mainly in its factories in China and Taiwan.

-The roaring success of both the iPad and iPhone has helped the city of Austin, where Freescale Semiconductor is based and other chip companies, like ARM, Intel and Advanced Micro Devices, also have operations.
+The roaring success of both the iPad and iPhone has helped the city of Austin, where Freescale Semiconductor FSL.N is based and other chip companies, like ARM, Intel (INTC.O) and Advanced Micro Devices AMD.N, also have operations.

 Semiconductor companies are attracted to Austin because of a steady supply of educated employees from the University of Texas' engineering school.